Additional Information

 Climate model projections

 A simulation of future climate from a GCM is called a projection, rather than a prediction or forecast, because it is conditional on a particular set of assumptions about future greenhouse gases and other climate forcings, i.e., an emissions scenario).
-For any given climate variable, a future projection will show both (1) simulated climate variability (“internal” or “unforced” variability) and (2) a forced climate change over time, if that variable is affected by changes in global climate “forcing”–most importantly, the higher forcing from increasing greenhouse gases ( as depicted in different emission scenarios, described below).
+For any given climate variable, a future projection will show both (1) simulated climate variability (“internal” or “unforced” variability) and (2) a forced climate change over time, if that variable is affected by changes in global climate “forcing”–most importantly, the higher forcing from increasing greenhouse gases (as depicted in different emissions scenarios, described below).

 CMIP5 and CMIP6